pyeventsourcing/eventsourcing/README.md

     raise AssertionError
 ```

-Next, define a factory method that will create new entities.
+Next, define a factory method that can be used to create new entities.
 Rather
-than directly constructing the entity object instance, the factory method
+than directly constructing the entity object instance and "saving" it, the
-firstly instantiates a 'Created' domain event, and then calls the mutator
+factory method firstly instantiates a 'Created' domain event, and then calls
-to obtain an entity object.
-The factory method then publishes the event
+the mutator to obtain an entity object.
+The factory method then publishes the
-so that, for example, it might be saved into the event store by a
+event so that, for example, it might be saved into an event store by a
 persistence subscriber (see below).
-The factory method returns the entity
+The factory method finishes by returning
-it has created to its caller.
+the the entity it has created to its caller.

 ```python
 from eventsourcing.domain.model.events import publish